Cubs vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Cubs have posted a mark of 2-4.
+- In seven games as the underdog over the last 10 matchups, the Cubs have a record of 2-5.

-- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total seven times.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total eight times.

-- The Cubs' previous 10 contests have not had a runline posted by sportsbooks.
-In six consecutive games, Chicago and its opponent have topped the over/under, with the average total established by bookmakers being 7.6 runs.
+- The Cubs' previous 10 games have not had a runline set by sportsbooks.
+For seven straight games, Chicago and its opponent have gone above the over/under, with the average total set by oddsmakers being 7.6 runs.

 Read More About This Game